ExeClim/Isca/docs/source/modules/idealised_moist_phys.rst

 Moist physics driver: idealized_moist_phys.F90
 ==============================================
-..
-Don't forget to add a concise and informative title.

 Summary
 -------
-..
-Add a short abstract on what the relevant part of code does.

 ``idealized_moist_phys.F90`` calls the various modules associated with Isca's moist physics configurations.
 The specific parameterisations to be used can be selected via namelist input to this module.
 This is where the radiation, convection, turbulence and land options are set.
 In addition, timestepping for the bucket hydrology option is managed locally here.